Malcolm Mooney

-Malcolm "Desse" Mooney (born 1944) is an American singer, poet, and artist, best known as the original vocalist for German krautrock band Can.
+Malcolm R. Mooney (born 1944) is an American singer, poet, and artist, best known as the original vocalist for German krautrock band Can.

 Biography

 Early life

 Malcolm Mooney's father, after serving in the navy, became a jazz piano player who had once been taught in North Carolina by a former teacher of Nina Simone.
 Mooney spent his early life in Westchester County.
 Attracted to music from an early age, he made attempts at learning accordion, clarinet, and saxophone.
 In high school Mooney joined a cappella group known as the "Six-Fifths".
 Later, Mooney moved in with his sister in the Mission Hill district of Boston, where he attended the arts programme at Boston University, striving to become a painter and sculptor.
 While residing in Boston, Mooney got to know composer Ivan Tcherepnin and his wife.

 After his move to New York City, Mooney gained some fame as a sculptor.
 In 1967, Mooney and his friend, Joshua Zim, left the United States, escaping the potential conscription to the Vietnam war.
 They embarked on a journey leaving New York on plane, flying through Reykjavík, reaching Luxembourg, then hitching a ride to Paris.
 Serge Tcherepnin, Ivan Tcherepnin's brother, invited them to use his apartment in Paris while he was in the country, sharing space with Portuguese composer Emmanuel Nunes.
 After their brief stay, Mooney and Zim continued to hitch hike southwards through France, reaching the southern coast of Spain to get a passage to Morocco, intending to continue their eastward journey by camel across north Africa, but the Strait of Gibraltar crossing was shut down at that time and they were blocked at the port of Algeciras.
 Mooney and Zim spent three weeks in the Formentera and continued traveling across the Mediterranean and reaching Bombay.
 After a brief stay, they hitch hiked back to Europe, arriving in Paris in late August or early September 1968, where Mooney met Hildegard Schmidt, spouse of German composer Irmin Schmidt.
 Hildegard, learning Malcolm was an aspiring painter, invited him to come to Cologne and make connections with the German art world.
 In April 1968, Mooney parted ways with his friend Zim and took a flight to Cologne, reaching out to the Schmidt household who agreed to let him live in their apartment.